There are two types of application procedures

 - The Research Operations Office will not routinely check standard applications under £150,000 fEC*, therefore use the Department checklist for small awards

-- Please ensure your application is with us at least 24 hours before the funder deadline so that ROO can submit it on behalf of the University
+- For standard applications once your Departmental checklist has been completed, please ensure your application is with us at least 24 hours before the funder deadline so that ROO can submit it on behalf of the University

 If your standard application is below £150,000 fEC, but you would like the Research Operations Office to check your application, then we would be happy to do so.
 Please advise the Research Support Advisor in your School Team at the Research Operations Office and allow the standard 3 working days turnaround for specific calls and 5 working day turnaround for open calls.